clockblocker/deutsch_mindmap/Worter/Gefühl.md

 ---
 #Substantiv #Neutral

 The dictionary entry follows the noun template, capturing the essential linguistic characteristics of the word "Gefühl".
-I chose a green emoji (🟢) to indicate its neutral grammatical gender, and included various linguistic details such as pronunciation, plural form, synonyms, translation, morphological breakdown, and possible inflected forms., [[Ahnung]]
+I chose a green emoji (🟢) to indicate its neutral grammatical gender, and included various linguistic details such as pronunciation, plural form, synonyms, translation, morphological breakdown, and possible inflected forms., [[Ahnung]], [[eindruck]]